How does counselling work?

 How much will it cost?

 Our fee for individual counselling is £40 per session.
 Our fee for couples counselling is £50 per session.
-For people on a low income we can offer low cost counselling with our counselling-in-training on a Wednesday daytime.
+For individuals on a low income we can offer low cost counselling with our counselling-in-training on a Wednesday daytime.

 How many sessions will I need?